dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 A few of the environments do not contain Conda environments and are handled a little differently.

-* gempak_env
-* gfdl-tracker_env

-**gempak_env** is used if GempakToCF.jar is needed for a use case to convert GEMPAK data to NetCDF format so it can be read by the MET tools.
+* **gempak_env** - Used if GempakToCF.jar is needed for a use case to convert GEMPAK data to NetCDF format so it can be read by the MET tools.
   Instead of creating a Python environment to use for the use case, this Docker image installs Java and obtains the GempakToCF.jar file.
   When creating the Docker container to run the use cases, the necessary Java files are copied over into the container that runs the use cases so that the JAR file can be run by METplus wrappers.

-**gfdl-tracker_env** contains the GFDL Tracker application that is used by the GFDLTracker wrapper use cases.
+* **gfdl-tracker_env** - Contains the GFDL Tracker application that is used by the GFDLTracker wrapper use cases.

 Other Keywords
 """"""""""""""